 Supplemental trace elements and essential amino acidsOur bodies need essential trace elements for many physiological and biochemical processes important to the healthy function.
 Several different amino acids, nutrients, minerals, and hormones have been discovered in placentas after birth.
 Results of a 2000 study suggest that the amount of nutrients particularly protein and minerals in heat-dried human placentas were enriched [Phuapradit].By ingesting your placenta through encapsulated placenta pills, you may have the opportunity to gain these amino acids, nutrients, minerals, and hormones back.

 Who Can Benefit From Taking Placenta Pills?

-Those who plan on giving birth and who do not have a viral or bacterial infection can benefit from taking encapsulated placenta pills.
-If you feel anxious about potentially experiencing postpartum depression or postpartum fatigue, taking encapsulate placenta pills may be a beneficial part of your postpartum support plan along with counseling and support from a postpartum doula or friends/family.
+Those who plan on giving birth and who do not have a viral or bacterial infection can potentially benefit from taking encapsulated placenta pills.
+If you feel anxious about potentially experiencing postpartum depression or postpartum fatigue, taking encapsulate placenta pills may be a beneficial part of your postpartum support plan along with counseling and support from a trained therapist, postpartum doula, and friends/family.

 If you would like to build a strong milk supply, placenta pills may help boost your supply.